Our Services

 Helpful Resources

-Postpartum hair thinning is a temporary result of hormonal shifts, and red light therapy offers a promising, non-invasive way to stimulate follicle recovery, boost scalp circulation, and reduce inflammation.
+Postpartum hair thinning is a temporary condition caused by hormonal shifts after childbirth.
+Red light therapy (RLT) is a promising, non-invasive treatment that helps stimulate follicle recovery, boost scalp circulation, and reduce inflammation to support regrowth.

 Experiencing hair thinning after pregnancy is common and often distressing.
 Hormonal shifts—particularly the drop in estrogen—mean more hair enters the resting phase, leading to noticeable shedding.
 The good news is that postpartum hair loss is usually temporary.
 One promising, non-invasive approach is red light therapy (RLT).
 Below, we'll cover what RLT is, how it may help with postpartum thinning, safety considerations, practical tips, and next steps.